DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Nieuwezijds has events like “Mellow Mondays“, “No Towel Tuesdays” and a bear night on the last Saturday of each month.
 It is open every from midday until 6am the next morning (extended to 10am on weekends).

-Amsterdam Pride is the big one that takes over the entire city and is one of the most famous Pride events the world.
+Amsterdam Pride is the big one that takes over the entire city and is one of the most famous Pride events in the world.
 There are also a handful of other gay events taking place throughout the year, which we recommend checking out:

-- Amsterdam gay Pride in July/August: the last week of July and first week of August the city turns into one fabulous colourful party.
-The Amsterdam gay Pride parade in early August is world famous because it is the only one that takes place on water, with 80 boat-floats making their way through the canals.
+During the first week of August, the city turns into one fabulous colorful party.
+The Amsterdam gay Pride parade in early August is world-famous because it is the only one that takes place on the water, with 80 boat floats making their way through the canals.
 Also not to miss during Pride are the street parties, particularly on Reguliersdwarsstraat.

 Gay shops in Amsterdam